bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * Add lag features from previous timesteps at the current timestep
 * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

+For the LSTM, we use two bidirectional LSTMs with several dense layers.
+The LSTMs also use a loockback function that allows us to use a sliding window to garner information from the past.
+On top of the lookback function, we add lag features of those previous timesteps, letting us assign unique weights both to the lookback window as a whole, as well as the individual points in it.

 Here we can see the LSTM model compared to the training data.
 Values as inputs for the model are standardized, but I scaled them back up for these representations: